 Sometimes we make assumptions regarding health issues based on our own human experience which isn’t always the right basis to make an accurate judgement regarding your K9.
 Sleep is one of those issues that is somewhat different for man’s best friend.

-While it is possible for your dog to develop a sleep disorder, it’s something that should be treated with the assistance of your vet, and not something you’ll want to treat on your own with a herbal remedy like Valerian root.
-Keep reading to gain some more insight into the use of this natural root as it relates to dogs.
+While it is possible for your dog to develop a sleep disorder, it’s something that should be treated with the assistance of a vet.
+Honestly, it is not something you want to treat on your own with a herbal remedy like Valerian root.
+Keep reading for some more insight into the use of this natural root as it relates to dogs.

 Can I Give My Dog Valerian Root?
 Answer: Likely Not Necessary

 We humans try pretty much everything under the sun to treat disorders and conditions, and one trend has been to stick with all natural answers rather than using prescription drugs and treatments.
 Because of this we also like to apply the successes we find to the animal world, thinking that since dogs are natural creatures they’d benefit similarly from a natural substance.

 All Natural, But…

 Even though Valerian root is an all natural herbal remedy, it’s not going to have the same reaction in dog that it does in humans.
 But that’s just one reason why you probably shouldn’t give it to your dog.
 Getting the dosing right is going to be extra hard because there isn’t any hard and fast information on how to give this to your pet.
 The other is that properly diagnosing your dog with a sleeping problem can be tricky business.